dwjoyce/pythonbook/appendices/Extra exercises.rst

 :file:`hangman.py`
 ------------------

-Write a program in Python to implement a simple hangman game.
+Write a program to implement a simple hangman game.
 Give the user 11 tries, and you can draw the hangman as you go along as follows (piece by piece):

 .. code-block:: none
     :pythontest: off